liangjihua/sdider/README.en.md

 I think the above script is not difficult for people with programming experience to understand.
 The sdider script is mainly composed of some declarative DSL blocks.
 Those who have used **gradle** may find it familiar.
 In fact, it is the same as **gradle**.
 The DSL of the sdider script is also developed in Groovy.
-Those who are familiar with Groovy should be very familiar with it. easy to use.
-It doesn't matter if you haven't used Groovy, because Groovy is fully compatible with Java syntax (support for Java native lambda expressions was also added in 3.0).
+Those who are familiar with Groovy should be very familiar with it.
+It doesn’t matter if you have no Groovy experience, because Groovy is fully compatible with Java (support for Java native lambda expressions was also added in 3.0).

 The above script has been included in the sdider distribution package.
 Use `./bin/sdider gitee.sdider` (in windows, use `.\bin\sdider.bat`) to run the script in the main directory of sdider.